microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 ### Tag value matches regular expression

-For our second rule `costCentreTag` the _costCentre_ tag value must be 5 numbers.
+For our second rule (`costCentreTag`), the _costCentre_ tag value must be 5 numbers.
 We can validate this by using a regular expression.

 In the example below: